smastrom/react-rating/README.md

 ### Disabled state

-The disabled state (`isDisabled` prop) is always announced.
-The root element will still be focusable (but not interactive) instead of being completely hidden to screen readers.
+The disabled state (`isDisabled` prop) is always announced by screen readers instead of being completely hidden.

 ### Custom labels